kdybicz/adobe-color-swatch/README.md

 ## Description

-`swatch.py` is a Python 3 command line interface created to extract Color Swatch data from `.aco` files and save them as a simple `.csv`.
+`swatch` is a Python 3 command line interface created to extract Color Swatch data from `.aco` files and save them as a simple `.csv`.
 It can also work in revers and generate a `.aco` file based on a `.csv` data file.